FuelLabs/fuel-connectors/packages/docs/src/guide/react-hooks/useSignTransaction.md

 The parameters to sign a transaction.
 - `address`: The address to sign the transaction from.
 - `transaction`: The transaction request object that defines the transaction details.
-- `params`: Optional parameters for the transaction, like provider URL.
+- `params`: Optional parameters for the transaction.

 #### Returns